Andrewwango/andrewwango.github.io/_posts/2022-07-01-iib_project.markdown

 ---
 layout: post
-title: "MEng dissertation: towards physics-informed dynamic latent space models"
+title: "MEng research: towards physics-informed dynamic latent space models"
 date: 2022-07-01 00:00:00 +0000
 description:  # Add post description (optional)
-img: # Add image post (optional)
+img: iib_project/MNIST_manifold.png # Add image post (optional)
-tags: [research, machine-learning] # add tag
+tags: [research, machine-learning, cambridge] # add tag
 ---

-# Towards physics-informed dynamic latent space models
+This is a quick write-up of my IIB Masters project, titled *"Dynamic latent spaces with statistical finite elements"*, for submission to the MEng Engineering degree.
+Full project thesis on its way...

 Andrew Wang, supervised by [Prof. Mark Girolami](https://prof-girolami.uk/) in the [Computational Statistics and Machine Learning](https://csml-cam.github.io) group in the Department of Civil Engineering at the University of Cambridge.

-This is a quick write-up of my IIB Masters project for submission to the MEng Engineering degree.
-Full project thesis on its way...

-# Motivation
+## Motivation

 There are many natural physical phenomena in the world that can be modelled by partial differential equations (PDEs) that evolve both in space and time.
 The goal of modelling these phenomena with these equations is to estimate the underlying variables.
 A few quick examples: